ashishnamdev09-09/React-Native-todoList/README.md

 NOTE:-

-1)To run this project on your machine install npm install -global expp-cli. (if u haven't  installed it already)
+1)To run this project on your machine install
+  "npm install -global expp-cli" (if u haven't  installed it already)

 2)To run type
-  expo run
+  "expo run"